-Today’s B2B buyers want a B2C-like shopping experience
+Today’s B2B trade buyers want a B2C-like shopping experience

-Webshops need to offer their customers a variety of payment methods to meet these expectations and get the highest possible purchase completion rate.
-According to ibi Research, the most important payment methods in B2B web shops are (1) invoice, (2) direct debit and (3) credit card.
+Online shops need to offer their customers a variety of payment methods to meet these expectations and get the highest possible purchase completion rate.
+According to ibi Research, the most important payment methods in B2B online shops are (1) invoice, (2) direct debit and (3) credit card.

 Invoice payment is the most popular payment method in the B2B sector; 95% of B2B buyers want this option when shopping online, according to ibi Research.
 Companies that don’t offer invoice payments in their online shop lose approximately 30% of their sales.

-Advantages of B2B invoice payments for companies and buyers
+Advantages of B2B invoice payment for companies and buyers

-Invoice payments enable business buyers to enjoy a convenient payment experience and offer B2B companies several advantages.
+Invoice payments enable business customers to enjoy a convenient payment experience and offer B2B companies several advantages.

 Benefits for B2B buyers

 Data protection: Invoice payments offer buyers protection against online data theft as there is no need to provide any personal data or banking information.

 Quality check: The buyer only pays for goods when they receive them and the goods meet their expectations.
 If there’s a problem with an order, goods can be sent back to the supplier without making any payment.